-Central Kenilworth Avenue Revitalization Community Development (CKAR CDC).
+Central Kenilworth Avenue Revitalization Community Development Corporation (CKAR CDC).
 It began in 2007 with a neighbor asking for help to revitalize Kenilworth Avenue between River Road to the north and Edmonston Road to the south.

 The request resulted in a collaborative community planning process to strategically deal with pressing issues in the corridor.
 The result was a meticulous action plan for revitalization of the corridor.Learn More